The cuisine of Thailand for tourists

 Features of Thai cuisine

 In China they say: "there are No bad products, only bad cooks".
 In Thailand say the opposite: "there are No bad cooks, only bad products".

 In Thailand believe that the basis of any dish should be tasty, high quality ingredients and make them delicious dish everyone can.
-Who knows if this is true, but one thing is for sure – Thai cuisine, one of the most exotic in the world, one of the most delicious and healthy.
+Who knows if this is true, but one thing is certain: Thai cuisine is one of the most exotic in the world, one of the most delicious and healthy.

 In Thailand, eat all of course within reasonable limits.
 There are no taboos about pork, chicken, beef.
 Kitchen Thais are very liberal: you will find everything from Italian pizza to fried grasshoppers.
 In General, Thai cuisine is inherent in the combination of the sweet and sour tastes on the background of acute.
-The Thai diet is varied and includes all types of meat, a huge range of fish, plenty of fruits and vegetables (see "exotic fruits").
+The Thai diet is varied and includes all types of meat, a huge range of fish, plenty of fruits and vegetables.